gocontractdev/flaky-tests-reproduction/README.md

 ## 🔥 Delta:

 Please refer to
 [Delta iPython](/process/delta.ipynb) file to see the explanations about the project's delta.
+Here is the summary:
 #### A) about Process:

 #### B) about Data: